Agoric/ERTP/core/config/configs.md

 Sometimes, we want to burn the payment in the custom method.
-That caused a problem because with normal functions we don't actually have access to the payment!
+That caused a problem because with normal functions we don't actually have access to the full payment, the one which is built by adding methods to the `corePayment`.
 We only have access to the `corePayment` that is passed in as a parameter.
 When we call `issuer.burnAll(payment)`, the payment gets looked up in a WeakMap of all the payments and their current balances.
 However, the corePayment won't be in that WeakMap.
 The finished payment (the corePayment plus the custom methods) is what is in the WeakMap.
 So we must have access to *that* payment.

 There's a contradiction there.
 We wanted to ensure that the custom code couldn't override or mess with the core methods, but now we're